laurabaraldi98-lgtm/music-study-tracker/README.md

 # Music Study Tracker

-Music Study Tracker is a web application designed to help users record and organize music dictation practice sessions.
+Music Study Tracker is a web application built for a music student based on her specific study needs.

+The app allows users to record and organize music dictation practice sessions, track correctly completed categories, and review progress through statistics.

 ## Live Demo